puppetlabs/puppet-docs/source/guides/style_guide.markdown

     license 'The license the module is release under - generally GPLv2 or Apache' project_page 'The URL where the module source is located' dependency 'otheruser-othermodule', '1.2.3'

+A more complete guide to the Modulefile format can be found in the [puppet-module-tool README](https://github.com/puppetlabs/puppet-module-tool/blob/master/README.markdown).

 ### Style Versioning